vitto/a-pollo/README.md

 - Remove author config tag in favor of developers and designers tags
 - Remove slug tag from doc widgets
 - Add bugs report link on project links menu
+- Fix missing horizontal padding on footer when in mobile viewports

 ##### Known issues